Interferon type I: Copy number alteration of the interferon gene cluster in cancer

 A large individual patient data meta-analysis using 9937 patients obtained from cBioportal indicates that copy number alteration of the IFN gene cluster is prevalent among 24 cancer types.
 Notably deletion of this cluster is significantly associated with increased mortality in many cancer types particularly uterus, kidney, and brain cancers.
 The Cancer Genome Atlas PanCancer analysis also showed that copy number alteration of the IFN gene cluster is significantly associated with decreased overall survival.
 For instance, the overall survival of patients with brain glioma reduced from 93 months (diploidy) to 24 months.
 In conclusion, the copy number alteration of the IFN gene cluster is associated with increased mortality and decreased overall survival in cancer.

 Use of Interferon type I in therapeutics

 In cancer

 From the 1980s onward, members of type-I IFN family have been the standard care as immunotherapeutic agents in cancer therapy.
 In particular, IFNα has been approved by the US Food and Drug Administration (FDA) for cancer.
 To date, pharmaceutical companies produce several types of recombinant and pegylated IFNα for clinical use; e.g., IFNα2a (Roferon-A, Roche), IFNα2b (Intron-A, Schering-Plough) and pegylated IFNα2b (Sylatron, Schering Corporation) for treatment of hairy cell leukemia, melanoma, renal cell carcinoma, Kaposi's sarcoma, multiple myeloma, follicular and non-Hodgkin lymphoma, and chronic myelogenous leukemia.
 Human IFNβ (Feron, Toray ltd.) has also been approved in Japan to treat glioblastoma, medulloblastoma, astrocytoma, and melanoma.

+Combinational therapy with PD-1/PD-L1 inhibitors

+By combining PD-1/PD-L1 inhibitors with type I interferons, researchers aim to tackle multiple resistance mechanisms and enhance the overall anti-tumor immune response.
+The approach is supported by preclinical and clinical studies that show promising synergistic effects, particularly in melanoma and renal carcinoma.
+These studies reveal increased infiltration and activation of T cells within the tumor microenvironment, the development of memory T cells, and prolonged patient survival.